 Zazen in the context of the Heart Sutra.
-I am in a Liturgy Class up at Dharma Rain and for this month we were chanting the Heart Sutra at home, reading Okumura about it, and then writing about it.
-The no…no…no…put me right into the middle of change and letting go of certainty.
+I am in a Liturgy Class up at Dharma Rain Zen Center, and this month we were chanting the Heart Sutra at home, reading Okumura about it, and then writing about it.
+The no … no … no … put me right into the middle of change and letting go of certainty.
 But then it also led me to letting go of uncertainty.
 “With nothing to attain, the Bodhisattva relies on prajna paramita and thus removes all hindrance.
 Without hindrance, there is no fear.”
 I’m not telling stories to myself about myself so much, so I am able to see and react to what is going on.

 Joel — Zazen

 For the time being, sitting meditation is the practice that is important during this time of uncertainty and change.
 When I sit, I breathe in and I breathe out.
 I feel the wind, watch the hummingbirds fly around the new not-quite blueberries, listen to my surroundings.
 I also notice the push inside me toward my small protective self, and sometimes I find myself lost in some protective reaction.
 Then I simply breathe in and out, return to what is happening around me and beneath me.
 I feel my legs against the ground and the length of my back, my body breathing in and breathing out.
 When I leave the sitting practice, my life is strangely different.
 I listen to things differently.
 I respond deeper.
 I take my time with things.
 I return to the care of the stuff and people of my life.
 And also, I can carry a little more of this Covid Mountain around with me, and I can feel what I am feeling with it whether fear, curiosity, or marvel.